RankingsPublished Mar 10, 20268 min read

 Why it works in NYC

-The broadest imaging role and the one with the most open positions.
-At $96,930 in NYC, rad tech no longer clears six figures in the metro data, but it remains a strong stepping stone into CT, mammography, or nuclear medicine.
+This is the broadest imaging role and the one with the most open positions.
+At $96,930 in NYC, rad tech falls just short of six figures—but it’s the most common launching pad into higher-paying specializations like CT, mammography, or nuclear medicine.

 7